New Jersey Wrongful Death Lawyers

 New Jersey also has what is known as a “survival statute” or “survival action.”
 A survival action is not the same as a wrongful death suit.
 It is a suit filed on behalf of the victim’s estate, not on behalf of the surviving family members themselves.
 The action is brought by the administrator or executor of the victim’s estate.
-A survival action also differs from a wrongful death suit in that the executor can recover compensation for medical expenses, loss of income, and pain and suffering if the victim required hospitalization before death.
+A survival action also differs from a wrongful death suit in that the executor can recover compensation for medical expenses, loss of income, and pain and suffering if the victim requires hospitalization before death.

 Contact an Experienced Wrongful Death Lawyer Today

-Filing a lawsuit is not what most people think about when they are struggling to cope with the sudden loss of a close family member.
+Filing a lawsuit is not what most people think about when struggling to cope with the sudden loss of a close family member.
 At Brach Eichler Injury Lawyers, we understand that talking about a tragic event with anyone is difficult, let alone with an attorney.
 However, we do want you to understand that family members have rights, and you may be owed compensation.
 We know that money is not a replacement for a family member, but it may help ease the financial burden that can suddenly come your way with funeral costs and medical expenses due.
 It is also a valid way to hold a negligent party accountable for their actions.

 If you have lost a loved one in a reckless or negligent accident, contact the legal team at Brach Eichler Injury Lawyers.
 We will review your case with compassion and treat you with dignity as we answer all your questions.
-You don’t have to go through this process alone, contact Brach Eichler Injury Lawyers today and let’s discuss your legal options.
+You don’t have to go through this process alone.
+Contact Brach Eichler Injury Lawyers today, and let’s discuss your legal options.
 We know you are hurting.
 We want to help you seek compensation and some measure of closure.
 For a free consultation, reach us at (201) 583-5765.